fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/labs/lab6.md

 On this assignment, you may not use the the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
-If you are having trouble writing your program, please go to lab (Fridays, 10am-4pm in Barnard 254) or post in Discord to get help.
+If you are having trouble writing your program, please go to lab (Fridays, 12-4pm in Roberts 111) or post in Discord to get help.

 However, you may use those resources for help with navigating the Linux